EnricoSimionato/Time-Series-Forecasting/README.md

 # Artificial Neural Networks and Deep Learning-2023/2024
 <img src="./Assets/bannerAN2DL.png" width="100%"/>

-Repository of the `Artificial Neural Networks and Deep Learning (AN2DL)` project with focus in **Image Classification** and **Time Series Forecasting**.
+Repository of the `Artificial Neural Networks and Deep Learning (AN2DL)` project with focus in **Time Series Forecasting**.
 The associated challenge was hosted on CodaLab platform.

 ## Team
 <table align="center">